dchowitz/slire/README.md

 #### Wait, What About My Data Access Adapters?

-The [data access adapters](#data-access-adapters) we discussed earlier that are used across multiple contexts (HTTP handlers, background jobs, different business workflows) are also candidates for inclusion in factories (regardless of unified or modular).
+The [data access adapters](#data-access-adapters) discussed earlier that are used across multiple contexts (HTTP handlers, background jobs, different business workflows) are also candidates for inclusion in factories (regardless of unified or modular).
 Factories already manage the underlying repositories they depend on, and adapters often coordinate multiple repositories making them perfect for lazy creation.

 A simple example: